 Alexandra will present us “The Homer Simpson effect: human factors in the nuclear industry“, in a talk about the history and future of the nuclear industry, accidents, analysis and consequences, human error, humans as resource and the optimization of human-machine systems.

-Diamantino Freitas, FEUP, Portugal
+Diamantino Freitas, Universidade do Porto, Portugal

 Ana Moreira, Product Discovery – SCALab/Renault

 Ana Júlia Moreira started studying Psychology, in 2008, at University of Minho, where she first developed a strong interest for fundamental research, and cognitive psychology.
 An exchange program between University of Minho and University of Lille led to two master’s degrees: one in Clinical Psychology in Minho (at the Human Cognition Lab), and other in Psychology of Neurocognitive Processes and Affective Sciences in Lille (at SCALab – Cognitive and Affective Sciences Lab).
 During the latter, in 2013, she did an internship at Chanel, where she first merged cognitive psychology and consumer experience.
 Later on, Ana Júlia participated in a research study for Ubisoft, in which their interest resided in testing the benefits of a new video-game.
 Currently, and since 2015, she is a PhD student at SCALab, in association with Renault, working on perception of car exterior design.